 Training, qualifications & experience

 I am a qualified integrative therapeutic counsellor (CPCAB diploma) and registered member of BACP.
-I have been seeing clients privately (in a comfortable private room in my home) and in schools since 2012 including a period with Place 2B, counselling children.
-I also counsel young people and staff at the Brit (performing arts) School in Croydon.
+I attend regular continued professional development sessions and have certification in solution focused therapy, couples therapy, attachment disorders and working with children and young people.
+I have been seeing clients privately and in schools since 2012.
+I have also been working with young people and staff at the BRIT (performing arts) School in Croydon.

-Before this I spent 30 years working as a teacher/personal development coach in a number of London schools, much of this with children and young people who were trying to cope with emotional and behavioural problems.
+Before this I spent 30 years working as a teacher/counsellor and personal development coach in a number of London schools, often with children and young people affected by emotional and behavioural problems.

-I have extensive, relevant experience offering wellbeing support, to young people relating to: school and public examination pressure, self harm, drugs and alcohol abuse, sex and relationships including gender and sexual orientation and uncertainty about the future.
+I have extensive experience relating to: self image, examination pressure, worries about the future, bullying, self harm, drugs and alcohol abuse, sex and relationships including gender and sexual orientation.

-If you are interested in the possibility of counselling, but maybe not sure, please feel free call me with no obligation and I will answer any questions you may have.
+If you are possibly interested in exploring counselling as a way forward but are not sure, please feel free call me, with no obligation, and I will answer any questions you may have.
 There are a number of convenient bus stops within 2 mins walk.
 Hither Green and Lee mainline stations are 10 mins walk and there is easy car parking close by.